The spasms are usually caused by serious brain disorders.

 Sometimes a serious head injury in infants (either during or after birth)

-Tuberous sclerosis complex Tuberous Sclerosis Complex Tuberous sclerosis complex is a hereditary disorder that causes abnormal growths in the brain, changes in the skin, and sometimes tumors in vital organs, such as the heart, kidneys, and lungs... read more , a hereditary disorder, is a relatively common cause of infantile spasms.
+Tuberous sclerosis complex Tuberous Sclerosis Complex Tuberous sclerosis complex is a hereditary disorder that causes abnormal growths in the brain, changes in the skin, and sometimes tumors in vital organs, such as the heart, kidneys, and lungs... read more , a rare hereditary disorder, commonly causes infantile spasms.
 People with this disorder have long, narrow growths in the brain, which resemble roots or tubers.

 Sometimes no cause of infantile spasms can be identified.